StratusLab/stratuslab.github.com/_posts/2013-03-25-docs-roadmap.md

 At their recent workshop, the StratusLab developers laid out the roadmap for the upcoming releases for May (13.05) and August (13.08).
-They've adopted a new architecture that will allow more scalable and robust StratusLab clouds while simplifying the deployment and management.
+They've adopted a new architecture that will allow more scalable and robust StratusLab clouds, while simplifying their deployment and management.

 Despite some rather major changes, the command line interface will remain stable to avoid disruptions for users.
 The four high-level